 See the Abu Dhabi Louvre and visit Emirates Palace

-Next on your Abu Dhabi agenda don’t miss seeing the newly opened Louvre, a new cultural centrepiece on nearby Saadiyat Island.
+One of the other places to visit in Abu Dhabi is the newly opened Louvre, a new cultural centrepiece on nearby Saadiyat Island.
 (The city of Abu Dhabi is actually made up of a series of islands, though this can be hard to spot when you’re flying by on the city’s freeway network).
-The Louvre building is equally as impressive as the art works inside, and not nearly the queues and crowds you might see in Paris!
+The Louvre Abu Dhabi building is equally as impressive as the art works inside, and not nearly the queues and crowds you might see in Paris!

 If you have time, squeeze in a trip down the Corniche and drive past Emirates Palace – totally for the photo op!
 It’s a bit over priced to eat in at the Palace, but get yourself across the road to Observation 300 at Jumeirah Hotel, Etihad Towers.
 From here you will get some stunning city scape views to die for and a perfect bird’s eye view into the magnificent new Presidential Palace.